 - You will become more confident and learn to deal with criticism better.

 Not only will you advance yourself, but others as well:

 - You will help other developers to complete challenges that you have already mastered.

-- Support other developers in making good decisions, e.g. by working out advantages and disadvantages of certain solutions for certain tasks.
+- Support other developers in making better decisions, for example, by working out the advantages and disadvantages of specific solutions for certain tasks.

 - You can surprise other developers with new approaches and inspire them.